 MALE BREAST REDUCTION SURGERY

 Although many people think that estrogen is a female hormone, men also produce it (although in much smaller quantities).
-Since estrogen is a hormone controlling the growth of breast (among other roles), its overproduction or imbalance with testosterone (male hormone) may result in enlarged breast gland in males.
+Since estrogen is a hormone controlling the growth of breasts (among other roles), its overproduction or imbalance with testosterone (male hormone) may result in enlarged breast glands in males.